 Always Being Told You Are Wrong

 Perhaps, you are missing a lot of findings or do not communicate well with colleagues and physicians.
-But, if you find that you are within the bell curve and your employees are constantly criticizing your work, did you ever think that they may just not want you there?
+But, if you find that you are within the bell curve and your employees are constantly criticizing your work, did you ever think that they might just not want you there?
 Start looking around!!!

 Running Around Like A Chicken Without A Head